johnkerl/miller/docs/src/manpage.md

         (class=boolean #args=2) Absent-coalesce operator. $a ??
 1 evaluates to 1 if $a isn't defined in the current record.

    ???
-        (class=boolean #args=2) Absent-coalesce operator. $a ??
+        (class=boolean #args=2) Absent/empty-coalesce operator. $a ???
 1 evaluates to 1 if $a isn't defined in the current record, or has empty value.

    ^
         (class=arithmetic #args=2) Bitwise XOR.